 "It’s a bit like saying the book can stay in the library, it just cannot be included in the library’s card catalogue." -- Google

-Privacy activists say the decision could offer relief from vindictive online behavior, as well as a fresh start for people who want to forget past mistakes.
+Privacy activists say the decision could offer relief from vindictive online behavior and a fresh start for people who want to forget past mistakes.
 Europe’s justice commissioner argues that removing the links isn’t an unreasonable burden on search companies.
 Google detractors say the company has been profiting from the misery of others by selling advertising adjacent to its results.
 Free speech advocates say Google is now abetting censorship, abridging press freedom and revising history.
 Some also say the court made an unreasonable imposition on a private (and non-EU) company and paved the way for some heavy logical quandaries.
-Google the people who post information should be the ones to deal with privacy concerns; it hates the court’s ruling.
+Google hates the court’s ruling.
 Mayer-Schonberger thinks it doesn’t go far enough.
 An EU agency found that enforcing it would be “generally impossible.”
 And who, after all, will pay for the whole thing?

 The Reference Shelf